 The Green Mountain Conservancy has purchased and conserved a 287-acre forested parcel in the northwest corner of Dummerston, including 43 acres in adjacent Brookline.
 It has done this with the assistance and support of the Vermont Housing and Conservation Board and the Vermont Land Trust, as well as numerous foundations, community members and volunteers.

-The site is a haven for over 60 species of birds put in a link to bird list including birds that are listed “in greatest need of conservation” in the Vermont Conservation Design.
+The site is a haven for over 60 species of birds (view bird list here) including birds that are listed “in greatest need of conservation” in the Vermont Conservation Design.
 While two transmission lines cross the preserve, ecologists recognize the value of this early-successional/shrub-scrub habitat that these rights-of-way provide.
 Birds that have been declining in Vermont — brown thrasher, wood thrush, field sparrow, prairie warbler, mourning warbler, woodcock, the red-shouldered hawk, and the bald eagle — were among those found in numbers during a preliminary site survey last year when two ornithologists identified over 60 species.
 Last summer there were so many Indigo Buntings singing that it was truly enchanting.